MicrosoftDocs/bot-docs/articles/bot-service-channel-connect-facebook.md

 ### Setting the API version

 If you receive a notification from Facebook about deprecation of a certain version of the Graph API, go to [Facebook developers page](https://developers.facebook.com).
-Navigate to your bot's **App Settings** and go to **Settings > Advanced > Upgrade API version**, then switch **Upgrade All Calls** to a more recent version.
+Navigate to your bot's **App Settings** and go to **Settings** > **Advanced** > **Upgrade API version**, then switch **Upgrade All Calls** to 3.0.

 ![API version upgrade](media/channels/fb-version-upgrade.png)

 ## Connect a bot to Facebook using the Facebook adapter

 Use the Bot Framework Facebook adapter to connect your bot with Facebook Workplace.
 To connect to Facebook messenger, you can use the Facebook channel or the Facebook adapter.
-Facebook adapters are available for [JavaScript/Node.js](https://aka.ms/npm-botbuilder-adapter-facebook) and [C#/.NET](https://aka.ms/botbuilder-dotnet-facebook-adapter) bots.
+Facebook adapters are available for [JavaScript/Node.js][JS Workplace Adapter] and [C#/.NET][CS Workplace Adapter] bots.

 In this article you will learn how to connect a bot to Facebook using the adapter.
-This article will walk you through modifying the EchoBot sample to connect it to Facebook.
+This article will walk you through modifying the Echo bot sample to connect it to Facebook.

 The instructions below cover the C# implementation of the Facebook adapter.
 For instructions on using the JavaScript adapter, part of the BotKit libraries, [see the BotKit Facebook documentation](https://botkit.ai/docs/v4/platforms/facebook.html).